Interest rates are influenced by your country’s central bank. They may be adjusted to stimulate or curb a country's economic growth.

 Savings are more attractive due to higher deposit rates; individuals may consider investing in assets, businesses or sectors that will benefit from rising interest rate.

-in the midst of a high interest rate environment
+Investment Opportunities in the midst of a high interest rate environment